sethgeyer/sql-query-exercis/README.md

 1. Fork and clone this repository
 1. Import the Tracker stories in `stories.csv`

+## Connecting to the database

+To connect to the database used in this exercise, run `psql -d exercisedb` from the command line.

 ## Exercise

 For each story, copy the SQL output from psql into a text file in the output directory with the stories Tracker id.